numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 .. note::

-    Python integers do not have a clear/concrete NumPy type associated with them right now.
+    Python integers do not have a clear/concrete NumPy type associated right now.
 This is because during array coercion NumPy currently finds the first type capable of representing their value in the list of `long`, `unsigned long`, `int64`, `unsigned int64`, and `object` (on many machines `long` is 64 bit).